 With the 4th of July just around the corner, the night sky will soon begin to show the patriotic red, white, and blue.
-On Saturday, American’s around the country will commemorate the Declaration of Independence in which the Continental Congress declared that the American colonies were free of King George III’s control and no longer British subjects.
+On Saturday, American’s around the country will commemorate the signing of the Declaration of Independence.
+With the stroke of their pens, the Continental Congress declared that the American colonies were free of King George III’s control and no longer British subjects.

 Each year, both public and private firework displays become increasingly more complex, advanced, and memorizing.
 Originally invented in China, fireworks have been the subject of various forms of intellectual property protection—including patents, copyrights, and trademarks.

-Copyright protection extends to original works of authorship that are fixed in a tangible medium.
-In the case of pyrotechnic displays, copyright protection is typically achieved when the firework shows viewers take their own photographs or recordings of the show.
-In this case, the photos or recordings taken may have copyrightable elements.
-However, the fireworks themselves would likely not be afforded copyright protection as they are not fixed in a “tangible medium” that can be “perceived, reproduced, or otherwise communicated for a period of time of more than a transitionary duration,” copyright protection is not granted.
+Copyright protection is afforded to original works of authorship that are fixed in a tangible medium.
+When viewers of the shows capture their photographs or recordings, they receive some level of copyright protection.
+In such cases, the pictures or recordings have copyrightable elements.
+On-the-other-hand, the fireworks themselves do not have copyright elements.
+In particular, because fireworks are not fixed in a “tangible medium” that is “perceived, reproduced, or otherwise communicated” for more than “a transitionary duration,” copyright protection is not granted.

 Another form of intellectual property that fireworks can fall under is trademark law.
-Trademarks are a word, phrase, symbol, and/or design that serves to identify and distinguish the goods of one from those of another.
+Trademarks are a word, phrase, symbol, or design that serves to distinguish the goods from those of another.
 In the context of fireworks, companies that manufacture and sell fireworks can be afforded trademark protection in their brand name and even the individual product lines and products themselves.

-For example, the famous BLACK CAT design serves to distinguish the “detonating fireworks” of Li & Fung Limited from those of other brands, such as EXCALIBUR—a popular fireworks manufacturer who sells artillery shell kits.
+For example, the famous BLACK CAT design serves to distinguish the “detonating fireworks” of Li & Fung Limited from those of other brands, such as EXCALIBUR.
+EXCALIBUR is a popular fireworks manufacturer that sells artillery shell kits.